Inference via robust optimal transportation: theory and methods: Optimal transport

 A solution to Kantorovich’s problem (KP) \eqref{equ2} is called an { optimal transport plan}.
-Note that Kantorovich’s problem is convex, and the solution to \eqref{equ2} exists under some mild assumptions on $c$, e.g., lower semicontinuous; see e.g. \citet[Chapter 4]{villani2009optimal}.
+Note that the problem is convex, and its solution exists under some mild assumptions on $c$, e.g., lower semicontinuous; see e.g. \citep[Chapter 4]{villani2009optimal}.